opentensor/bittensor-docs/docs/index.rst

 ..
-Bittensor Documentation documentation master file, created by sphinx-quickstart on Thu Oct 1 15:20:19 2020.
+Bittensor documentation master file, created by sphinx-quickstart on Thu Oct 1 15:20:19 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.